 Define: Origins of Six Sigma, SMART problem/goal statement, CTQ tree, SIPOC, Pareto Analysis, Stakeholder Analysis, COPQ, Project Charter.

-Measure: Process Maps, Cause and Effect diagrams, Measures and Metics (DPU, FPY, DPMO, KPI Trees, Location and Spread, Sampling, MSA, MSA Drilldown, Gage R&R, Cp, Cpk, IMR and Run Charts
+Measure: Process Maps, Cause and Effect diagrams, Measures and Metrics (DPU, FPY, DPMO, KPI Trees, Location and Spread, Sampling, MSA, MSA Drill down, Gage R&R, Cp, Cpk, IMR and Run Charts

 Analyze: Source of Variation, ANOVA, Simple Linear Regression, DoE

 Improve: Affinity Diagrams, FMEA, Cost benefit Analysis, Solution Selection

 Control: Project Management, Change Management, Control Plans, Poka - Yoke, Control Charts, Dashboard tracking, Documentation

 Participants are required to complete a small project and present the project findings to a panel of judges in order to obtain a green belt.
 Depending upon your availability and the nature of the support that one receives from the organization in which the project is conducted, it could take any where from three to four months to complete the project.